hendrihmwn/24001109-19-hen-dwi-analysis-platinum/README.md

 After run, go to `/docs` for see swagger documentation.

+## Other Docs

-The powerpoint file is on `report analysis.pptx`
+The powerpoint file is on `Analisis sentimen menggunakan neural network dan lstm.pdf`

+Spreedsheet for neural network calculation is on `Kalkulasi Neural Network.xlsx`

+Docs answer is on `Lembar Jawaban Kalkulasi Neural Network.docx`